lishuai007/android/readme.txt

-this is my git  android repository
+1、this is my git  android repository

+2、